 Jennifer Hummel, DVM

-Dr. Jennifer Hummel is a Wilson, North Carolina native with more than 14 years of experience practicing veterinary medicine.
-She came to Rolesville Veterinary Hospital in 2008 and specializes in care for dogs, cats, and exotic animals.
+Dr. Jennifer Hummel is a Wilson, North Carolina native with over 15 years of experience practicing veterinary medicine.
+She came to Rolesville Veterinary Hospital in 2008 and is currently rotating between both Rolesville Veterinary Hospital and their sister facility Louisburg Veterinary Clinic.
+She is also currently involved in the Louisburg Spay and Neuter Clinic.
+She specializes in care for dogs, cats, and exotic animals.

-Dr. Hummel’s passions include surgery, emergency medicine and integrative veterinary medicine (acupuncture, herbal & food therapy).
-Her training in surgery has been thru completing courses such as the NAVC institute in stifle repair, courses through orthomed and arthrexx in stifle and hip luxation using the modified maquete procedure (MMP cruciate repair) and advanced soft tissue surgery through various conferences.
+Dr. Hummel’s passions include advanced soft tissue and orthopedic surgery, emergency medicine and integrative veterinary medicine (acupuncture, herbal & food therapy).
+Her variety in surgical skills has come through both mentorship and advanced surgical courses.
+She has undergone extensive training in stifle (knee) surgery and has worked closely with Orthomed to be able to provide clients with advanced procedures for cranial cruciate ligament rupture, the MMP (Modified Maquet Procedure) and patella luxation (Ridgestop Procedure).
 Her goal is to be able to provide advanced surgical procedures and medical treatments for animals and their owners at an affordable price.

-She is currently completing her certification in canine and feline acupuncture and plans to continue on to receive certification in food therapy and herbal therapy as well.
+She has completed her training in canine and feline acupuncture and plans to continue to receive certification in food therapy and herbal therapy as well.
+She is currently working on her certification for the Human Animal Bond.
 She is a USDA accredited veterinarian.
-Dr. Hummel has also received certification/training from Vet Stem in stem cell regenerative medicine.
-She is excited about the opportunities that integrative veterinary medicine can bring to her feline and canine patients.
+Dr. Hummel has also received certification from Vet Stem in stem cell regenerative medicine.
+She is excited about the opportunities that integrative veterinary medicine can bring to her canine and feline patients.

-When she is not working she enjoys spending time chasing her daughter Quinn and being surrounded by her pets – especially her 140lb bloodhound, Duke.
-She enjoys being active through training with camp gladiator and running terrain races (some with Quinn).
-She completed her spartan trifecta in 2018.
-She also enjoys the quieter aspect of yoga and just spending time with friends and
+When she is not working, she enjoys spending time chasing her daughter Quinn and being surrounded by her pets – especially her 140 lb bloodhound, Duke.
+She enjoys being active through training with camp gladiator and running terrain races with friends and family.
+She also enjoys the quieter side of yoga, reading & outdoor activities.

 Shanna Baker, DVM